Raman Circular Dichroism and Quantum Geometry of Chiral Quantum Spin Liquids

 At low energies, all three contributions are governed by the topology of the spinon bands.
-As $\kappa$ becomes nonzero, the Dirac cones gap out, leading to a finite Berry curvature and quantum metric.
-For small gaps, the Berry curvature is highly localized in momentum space, resulting in large values and a prominent peak in the Berry contribution $I_\text{B}$ immediately after the onset (see the cyan curve, $\kappa = 0.01$, in Fig.~\ref{fig:kitaev_panel}~(c)).
-As $\kappa$ increases, the Berry curvature spreads over the Brillouin zone, reducing its contribution to $I_\text{B}$ (see blue curve for $\kappa = 0.05$ and black curve for $\kappa = 0.1$ in Fig.~\ref{fig:kitaev_panel}~(c)).
-Consequently, the low-energy peak from the Berry curvature merges into the peak from the Van Hove singularity.
-The Quantum geometric contribution $I_\text{G}$ exhibits a peak at small $\kappa$ at the onset, which diminishes as $\kappa$ increases, following the same reasoning as for the Berry curvature.
-The third contribution, $I_\text{S}$, exhibits the same behavior as $I_\text{B}$.
-Just like the contribution from the Berry curvature, $I_\text{S}$ shows a second peak for small $\kappa$, which decreases and merges into the Van Hove peak for increasing $\kappa$.
-Note that the individual contributions $I_\text{B}$ and $I_\text{S}$ are two orders of magnitude larger than the resulting RCD.
+As $\kappa$ becomes nonzero, the Dirac cones gap out, leading to a finite Berry curvature and quantum geometric connection.
+For small gaps, the Berry curvature is highly localized in momentum space, resulting in large values and a prominent peak in the Berry contribution $I_\text{B}$ immediately after the onset (see the cyan curve, $\kappa = 0.05$, in Fig.~\ref{fig:kitaev_panel}~(c)).
+As $\kappa$ increases, the Berry curvature spreads over the Brillouin zone, reducing its contribution to $I_\text{B}$ (see blue curve for $\kappa = 0.1$ and black curve for $\kappa = 0.15$ in Fig.~\ref{fig:kitaev_panel}~(c)).
+At low energies the quantum geometric connection contribution $I_\text{C}$ and $I_\text{S}$ exhibits the same behavior as $I_\text{B}$.
+However, at high energies, both contributions $I_\text{C}$ and $I_\text{S}$ allow for a sign-change, unlike the Berry-contribution $I_\text{B}$ which is strictly positive.
+Note that the individual contributions $I_\text{B}$ and $I_\text{S}$ are one order of magnitude larger than the resulting RCD.

+Additionally, we show the RCD of the topological trivial A phase in the SM~\cite{koller2026_supplement}.
+Despite a vanishing Chern number, TRS breaking induces finite quantum geometric contributions, leading to a nonzero RCD.
+This highlights that RCD probes the handedness of the excitations rather than topology alone.

 \textit{$U(1)$ chiral QSL on the triangular lattice.--} As the second example, we consider the $J_1$-$J_2$-$J_{\chi}$ antiferromagnetic Heisenberg model on the triangular lattice~\cite{Hu2015,Gong2017,Iqbal2016,Wietek2017}